 I also use Litmus Scope to capture and save great emails for sharing with colleagues, fellow designers, and email geeks.”

 You never know what email could inspire your next great email.

 Where to find great brands to subscribe to in the first place?
 Here are a few places Litmus’ own email team gets their inspiration from:

 If you’re not a fan of filling up your inbox with promotional emails, there are a lot of websites out there that collect the most inspiring emails for you without impacting your need to hit inbox zero every day.

 Your email copy needs to sing as much as your emails’ design.
 When I’ve hit a bit of a block, I’ll head to Just Good Copy for a bit of copy inspiration.
 Simply reading what others are writing in their emails is a great source of inspiration for me.

 The go-to coding resource for Carin, our Email and Content Growth Marketing Manager, is Good Email Code.
 In a nutshell, it’s email code that just works.
 Great resource if you want to try something new, but unsure if it’ll actually… well… work.

 The entire team is a huge fan of Really Good Emails.
 I’ll head to their website if I’m working on a new initiative or email program, and I don’t know where to start with it.
 What’s great about their website is everything is already sorted into categories that you can easily search.
 Need some inspiration about a reactivation program?
 Boom—it’s there.
 A newsletter?
 You got it.

 You can even save your favorites into your own collections to reference later (kind of like Pinterest).
-If you’re curious about what inspires our email designer, Lily, check out her profile on Really Good Emails.

 Want to see emails from brands—especially in retail—you aren’t subscribed to?
 Milled can help.
 You can follow brands, and get updates on ‘what’s new from brands you follow’ in your inbox with collated email examples.